Tucker Carlson

 Tucker Carlson in 2023

-In May 2023, Tucker announced that he would continue his show on X (Twitter).
-The first video was released in June, which he recorded directly from his home.
-In it, he criticized the actions of Ukrainian President Volodymyr Zelensky.
-The reporter also launched his own website with a paid subscription.
-Carlson's videos garnered tens of millions of views.
+In May 2023, Tucker announced he'd continue his show on X (Twitter).
+His first video dropped in June, recorded straight from home.
+He used it to criticize Ukrainian President Volodymyr Zelensky.
+He also launched his own subscription-based website.
+His videos racked up tens of millions of views.

 Tucker Carlson's Personal Life

 Tucker met his future wife, Susan Andrews, when he was 15 years old.
-They attended a college together in Rhode Island.
-Andrews' father was the headmaster of the institution.
+They both went to college in Rhode Island.
+Andrews' father was the headmaster of the school.
 "She was the cutest senior in America," Carlson said about his wife.

 Tucker Carlson and Susan Andrews